 Cabinets are subject to intense wear and tear, so it is better to refuse to buy cheap paint, which will peel off and crack in the future.
-It will not be difficult for you to repaint the kitchen cabinets if you stock up on time and patience.
+It will not be difficult for you to repaint the kitchen cabinets if you stock up on time and with patience.

 Choosing a Colour

-Make sure you match the colour of furniture with design elements that are already in the room.
+Make sure you match the colour of the furniture with design elements that are already in the room.
 The chosen colour should go well with your technique and the whole of the interior.
 Use colours that are bright to paint your kitchen cabinets.